 - Starwood Hotels & Resorts Worldwide and its subsidiaries in its $1.75 billion revolving credit facility.

-He is the co-author of chapters in Reorganizing Failing Businesses (American Bar Association) and The Law and Practice of Restructuring the UK and US (Oxford University Press), and is a frequent speaker on bank finance and intercreditor issues.
+Douglas is the co-author of chapters in Reorganizing Failing Businesses (American Bar Association) and The Law and Practice of Restructuring the UK and US (Oxford University Press) and is a frequent speaker on bank finance and intercreditor issues.

-Mr. Urquhart is active in pro bono matters and sits on the Board of Directors of ACCION East, the largest provider of microfinance in the United States.
+Douglas is active in pro bono matters and sits on the Board of Directors of ACCION East, the largest provider of microfinance in the United States, for 10 years, and was on their Executive Committee for four years.

-Educated in the United Kingdom, Mr. Urquhart moved to the United States in 1992, spending four years with the New York office of an international law firm before joining Weil in 1996 and becoming a partner in January 2000.
+Educated in the United Kingdom, Douglas moved to the United States in 1992, spending four years with the New York office of an international law firm before joining Weil in 1996 and becoming a partner in January 2000.